TanyaS08/PFTC5_Gr3/README.md

 associated with the data analysis portion of the manuscript.
 The proposal can be found [here](https://docs.google.com/document/d/1CN_nDSyvQGwecFTCOalYo6LrnpownpS0l16awSFydFE/edit?usp=sharing)

-## Downloading and cleaning the data
+## Downloading and 'cleaning' the data

 This can be done by running the `scripts/0_data_import.R` file.
 This will then download the data as well as filter/clean the data so that we only have the data that we will be using for our analyses.

 ### Downloading data from _osf_